Who Really Ruled in Dahl's New Haven?

 Although no one social class or interest group was able to dominate the political sector on a variety of issues, Dahl emphasized that there were indeed inequalities in New Haven.
 However, they were "dispersed inequalities," meaning that no one group had all of the different types of resources, such as social standing, legitimacy, wealth, knowledge, and public office, that could be utilized to exercise power.
 Moreover, it was relatively "easy" to "penetrate" the "political stratum," defined as the small number of citizens who are highly active in politics (Dahl, 1961, pp. 91-93).
 Politicians were therefore alert to "citizen desires" and would try to be responsive if they could see an "electoral payoff" (Dahl, 1961, p.
 93).
 The result of dispersed inequalities, the permeability of the political stratum, and political competition was a pluralistic distribution of power -- not a ruling class, dominant class, or power elite.

 The argument about New Haven in the 1950s, a city seen at the time as evidence for the great future made possible by urban renewal, is especially poignant in terms of how things turned out there.
 It is now one of the poorest cities in the United States.
 Yale and its faculty members are islands of increasing privilege and isolation in a sea of misery.
-Here's how a reporter for The Observer of Manchester, England, started a story on the city in 2002:
+Here's how a reporter from Manchester, England, started a story in The Observer in 2002:

 The contrast this reporter draws between Yale and the poor is more than poetic.
 Although few Yalies can bring themselves to believe it, Yale contributes significantly to the basic problems caused by deindustrialization.
 It started taking a large amount of prime downtown land off the tax roles in the 1920s and 1930s while refusing to give any compensation, just at the time when New Haven was starting to decline as a manufacturing center.
 In addition, it always has paid dirt-cheap wages to its thousands of staff employees, leading to strikes and tensions in the last few decades.
 Peter Dobkin Hall, a historian who taught at Yale for many years, and now teaches at Harvard, wrote a detailed account in 2003 for the Yale Daily News on "How Yale Destroyed New Haven's Economy."